 Tower Arch trail is 2.6 miles and takes about 2 ½ hours.
 This trail gets washed out during rain so look at the weather first.

 Double O Arch at Devils Garden Loop is four miles and takes 2 ½ hours.
 It’s challenging, rocky, and if you have a problem with heights, it might not be for you.
-You can book at guided tour to see this at sunset, which would be spectacular.

-The Devils Garden trail system is 8 miles and takes 4 hours to complete.
+The Devil's Garden trail system is 8 miles and takes 4 hours to complete.
 It includes the Landscape Arch, Double O Arch, and Dark Angel trails, plus a primitive trail.
 With narrow ledges, uneven footing, and steep exposures, this is a trail series for experienced hikers.

 Fiery Furnace trail has no marked trail and you need a guide or a day-use pass.
 You could get lost on this trail which meanders through a labyrinth of caverns.
 If this is a trail you have your heart set on, get your pass in advance.